Greek Customs And Habits That Make Greeks Who They Are

 Whether any of them will also try to fix the issue, is another matter.

-With that said, in recent years several civilian movements have been created, in an effort to change society.
+With that said, in recent years several civilian movements have been launched, in an effort to change society.
 Many of their actions are related to public space, pollution and the environment.
 Demonstrations and strikes are a common occurrence in Greece.

 4. Strikes are common in Greece